Ramiz Alia: Arrest

 On 21 May 1994, senior officials from the Communist government, including Ramiz Alia, went on trial.
-Alia was charged with abuse of power and misappropriation of state funds, as was prime minister Adil Carçani, deputy prime minister Manush Myftiu, and Rita Marko who was a vice-president.
+Alia was charged with abuse of power and misappropriation of state funds, as was prime minister Adil Çarçani, deputy prime minister Manush Myftiu, and Rita Marko who was a vice-president.

 Alia had been placed under house arrest in August 1992 and his detention was converted into imprisonment in August 1993.
 In court he claimed he was the victim of a political show trial and demanded that the trial be broadcast on television, a request denied by the presiding judge.
 The trial was monitored by a Human Rights Watch representative and proceeded with only minor due process irregularities.
 The ten defendants were found guilty as charged and sentenced to between three and nine years in prison; Alia received a nine-year sentence.

 A court of appeals subsequently reduced some of the sentences, notably Alia's to five years.
 Alia, Myftiu, Carçani, Stefani and Isai were also ordered to repay various sums to the state.
 On 30 November, the Court of Cassation reduced Alia's term by an additional three years.
-On 7 July 1995, Ramiz Alia was freed from jail.
+On 7 July 1995, Ramiz Alia was freed from prison.
 However, his freedom was short-lived and in 1996 he was charged with committing crimes against humanity during his term, and was imprisoned anew in March.
 The trial against him began on 18 February 1997, but he escaped from the prison following the unrest in the country and the desertion of the guards.
-Amid the unrest he appeared on State TV in an exclusive interview with Blendi Fevziu.
-In the late 2000s he was sometimes seen travelling to Albania from Dubai to give interviews or publicise his books.
-In December 1997, he returned to Albania after escaping briefly to France to join his family during the Albanian Civil War.
+Amid the unrest he appeared on state TV in an exclusive interview with Blendi Fevziu.
+In December 1997 he returned to Albania after escaping briefly to France to join his family during the Albanian unrest.
+In the late 2000s, he was sometimes seen travelling to Albania from Dubai to give interviews or publicize his books.

 Death

-Alia died on 7 October 2011 in Tirana, Albania, 11 days before his 86th birthday.
+Alia died on 7 October 2011 in Tirana.

+Legacy

+Alia’s legacy remains polarizing with some dissidents accusing him of continuing on Hoxha’s repressive practices (such as the execution of dissidents in labour camps) while others have praised him for peacefully dissolving the monopolistic hold of power of the Party of Labour and avoiding bloodshed and civil war as seen in Romania previously.
+Some western observers compared Alia to Mikhail Gorbachev of the Soviet Union for his failed attempts at reforming the stagnant economy of Albania during his tenure.